someshkar/vimrc/README.md

 :PlugInstall
 ```

-If you've got any changes you wouldd like to make to my vim config, or update it with stuff you like, feel free to submit a pull request via this repo.
+If you've got any changes you would like to make to my vim config or update it with stuff you like, feel free to submit a pull request via this repo.

 ## Credits